isaguimet/CPSC583-infoViz/README.md

 - This dataset is based on the United States census information and contains information about US college majors and their future career economic outlook.

 ## Project Hand-in #3
-- In this project hand-in, I implemented 3 visulization variations based on my dataset
+- In this project hand-in, I implemented 3 visualization variations based on my dataset
+- My dataset is represented by using bar graphs and stacked bar graphs

 ## Project Hand-in #4
 - In-progress